 Official opening of Kekayaan Palm Oil Mill with a 120 tn/hr capacity.

-Acquisitions of PT Menteng Jaya Sawit Perdana and PT Karya Makmur Abadi each of which own approximately 7,400 ha and 15,000 ha of land respectively, in Kalimantan, Indonesia, which are intended for oil palm cultivation.
+Acquisitions of P.T.
+Menteng Jaya Sawit Perdana and P.T.
+Karya Makmur Abadi each of which own approximately 7,400 ha and 15,000 ha of land respectively in Kalimantan, Indonesia intended for oil palm cultivation.

-Bonus Issue of 354,988,564 ordinary shares of RM1.00 each in KLK credited as fully paid-up on the basis of 1 new KLK share for every 2 existing KLK shares.
+Bonus Issue of 354,988,564 ordinary shares of RM1.00 each in KLK credited as fully paid-up on the basis of one new KLK share for every two existing KLK shares.

-Mandau Kernel Crushing Plant in PekanBaru, Indonesia with a processing capacity of 800 tonnes/day was commissioned.
+Mandau Kernel Crushing Plant in Pekanbaru, Indonesia with a processing capacity of 800 tn/day was commissioned.